MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Supported-Upgrade-Paths.md

 >Applies To: Windows Server 2019, Windows Server 2016

-This topic includes information about upgrading to Windows Server® 2016 from a variety of previous operating systems using a variety of methods.
+This topic includes information about upgrading to Windows Server&reg; 2016 from a variety of previous operating systems using a variety of methods.

 The process of moving to Windows Server 2016 might vary greatly depending on which operating system you are starting with and the pathway you take.
 We use the following terms to distinguish among different actions, any of which could be involved in a new Windows Server 2016 deployment.